 Length of IV Chemotherapy

 Chemotherapy is most often given by IV infusion (through a flexible tube placed in a vein).
-Depending on the type and number of medications, the length of your IV treatment may range from hours to days.
+Depending on the type and number of medicines, the length of your IV treatment may range from hours to days.

-Your IV Experience
+Your IV experience

 To make this time more pleasant, wear comfortable clothes.
 You can also read or listen to music.
 Following are the most common types of IV treatment:

 An IV infusion is given over 30 minutes to several hours.
-It is often given in an outpatient setting, but sometimes it may require an overnight stay or one or more days at the hospital.
+It is often given in an outpatient setting, but sometimes it may need an overnight stay or one or more days at the hospital.
 In some cases, IV infusions may be given at home.

 Continuous infusion may last for days or weeks at a time.
-The medications are delivered by a portable pump that can be worn at home.
+The medicines are delivered by a portable pump that can be worn at home.
 This allows patients to receive chemotherapy and continue normal activities at the same time.